 Flash Floods – November 2020

-That time, at least three people died, and thirty-one were rescued after the flash floods happened through a camping ground bear the South Yadkin River.
+That time, at least three people died, and thirty-one were rescued after the flash floods happened through a camping ground near the South Yadkin River.
 Moreover, three people were still thought to be missing after everything subsided.
 One person died in Alexander County when floodwaters destroyed a bridge in another separate incident.

 Eastern North Carolina

-Eastern North Carolina has a record-setting flood caused by Hurricane Floyd in 1999.
+Eastern North Carolina had a record-setting flood caused by Hurricane Floyd in 1999.
 This was a particularly hard-hit flood that resulted in 66 of the state’s 100 counties becoming disaster areas.
 Also, the North Carolinians who lived in the mountains received awful floods in 2004.
 These were caused by the leftovers of the previous disastrous hurricanes.